 Thank you for visiting my site today.
-I know this is a rather sad post, but this is something we should keep in our hearts.
-I hope your weekend has begun the way you wanted, and you stay safe with anything you do over the weekend.
-As always, I do look forward to the opportunity to read your comments and I will respond to them as quickly as I can.
+I know this is another rather sad post, but I do hope it helps you remember the good people that tried saving lives during this terrifying event.
+I hope you are having a good weekend and staying safe.
+I look forward to reading your comments and I will respond as quickly as possible.
 Please never forget that I am always sending y’all LOTS of love, comfort, support, and MANY positive vibes!